ievapudz/Course_Work/README.md

 ## Primary dataset (001) for training

-Firstly, proteomes of *Escherichia coli* (ECOLI) (https://www.uniprot.org/proteomes/UP000000625) and *Sulfolobus solfataricus* (SACS2) (https://www.uniprot.org/proteomes/UP000001974) were taken to train the model.
+Firstly, proteomes of *Escherichia coli* (ECOLI, [UP000000625](https://www.uniprot.org/proteomes/UP000000625)) and *Sulfolobus solfataricus* (SACS2, [UP000001974](https://www.uniprot.org/proteomes/UP000001974)) were taken to train the model.
 Due to the growth conditions of each organism, *E. coli* was taken as a representative of mesophiles, assuming that the optimal conditions for its protein functionality is around 37 degrees Celsius (Jang et al. 2017).
 Meanwhile, *S. solfataricus* - a thermophile - has a proteome consisting of proteins, which have optimal conditions of 80 degrees Celsius (Zaparty et al. 2010).
 The datasets consisted of 4392 and 2938 proteins for *E. coli* and *S. solfataricus* respectively.

 ## Usage of protein embedding